liudan193/ESpeW/README.md

 ![Main](fig/main.jpg)

 This is the official project repository for the paper ["ESpeW: Robust Copyright Protection for LLM-based EaaS via Embedding-Specific Watermark"](https://arxiv.org/abs/2410.17552).
-Arxiv link is comming.

 ## 🔽 Environment